arminbahl/random_dot_motion/README.md

 The display of visual stimuli is based on the python-friendly gaming engine [Panda3D](https://www.panda3d.org/).
 I use vertex shaders to move and resize dots.
-While Panda3D generally supports all platforms, I did not manage to use shaders on platforms others than Windows.
-Please let me know if you get it to run on Linux or MacOS.
+While Panda3D generally supports all platforms, I did not manage to use shaders on MacOS.
+Windows and Linux should work.

 ## Installation
 Install the latest version of Python 3.
 I am using the Anaconda distribution.